hpe-storage/co-deployments/README.md

 We provide the [raw YAML files](yaml) to deploy the [HPE CSI Driver](https://github.com/hpe-storage/csi-driver) with the respective [Container Storage Provider](https://github.com/hpe-storage/container-storage-provider) (CSP).
 These files are usually referenced elsewhere on how to get a particular setup up and running.
 We recommend using the [Helm charts](helm/charts) first and foremost.

 - YAML files for the [HPE CSI Driver for Kubernetes](yaml/csi-driver)
-- YAML files for the [HPE FlexVolume Driver for Kubernetes](yaml/flexvolume-driver)
 - YAML files for the [HPE Storage Array Exporter for Prometheus](yaml/array-exporter)
 - YAML files for the [HPE CSI Info Metrics Provider for Prometheus](yaml/csi-info-metrics)